Firestar99/nanite-at-home/README.md

 Requires a mesh shader capable GPU, which all raytracing capable GPUs are (plus a few more).
 The master branch has been tested on:
 * Windows Nvidia 30XX series
 * Linux AMD 680M iGPU, very similar to a SteamDeck
+* Windows AMD is known to segfault within graphics pipeline creation

 Currently, I am still using the vulkano library for vulkan bindings, which unfortunately is causing problems with barriers, layout transitions and general synchronization.
 For this reason the current master does not pass validation